Mastering SOAP Notes as a Wellness Professional

 If we go back to Claire’s SOAP note Assessment example, this is where her ND would outline what she believes is the root cause of the troublesome symptoms:

-Closing the loop on our fictional practitioner who is treating Claire for perimenopausal fatigue and more, her Plan SOAP note examples would include the following:
+Finishing up with our fictional practitioner who is treating Claire for perimenopausal fatigue and more, her Plan SOAP note examples would include the following:

 All Practice Better plans include pre-built note templates, including a SOAP note template.
 Practice Better customers simplify the process of documenting their client sessions and progress.